 Have you read this Emily Dickinson poem?

-I put it in my because it reads to me like an ambivalent someone searching, finding, and ultimately choosing the familiarity of not knowing over the uncertainty of what knowing might mean.
+I put it in my adoption book because it reads to me like an ambivalent someone searching, finding, and ultimately choosing the familiarity of not knowing over the uncertainty of what knowing might mean.
 An adoptee?
 A birth parent?
 An adoptive parent?
 Perhaps.

 I years had been from home,